2017 & 2019 OEC Coach of the Year and State Co-Coach of the Year

 Webster began his coaching career at Saddleback College three years as an assistant coach under Coach Andy Ground.
 In that time, Perry helped produce 14 All-Conference players, 3 conference championships, an overall conference record of 33-3, and a state championship in 2015.
 Perry recruited the last two conference players of the year in Eric Thompson and Conor Clifford.

-Over the last three years at Fullerton College, Webster has produced 12 all Conference players.
-Including 2016-2017 league MVP and Southern California Player of the Year Ian Fox.
+Over the last four years at Fullerton College, Webster has produced 18 All-Conference players.
+Including league MVPs and Southern California Players of the Year Ian Fox (2016-17) and Lance Coleman II (2018-19).

 Ian Fox - Cal State Fullerton